rust-lang/rfcs/text/0000-pattern-3.md

         [suffix table]: https://docs.rs/suffix/1.0.0/suffix/struct.SuffixTable.html#method.positions

-    2. Patterns are still moved when converting to a Searcher.
+    2. Patterns are still moved when converting to a Searcher or Consumer.
         Taking the entire ownership of the pattern might prevent some use cases... ?

 * Stabilization of this RFC is blocked by [RFC 1672] \(disjointness based on associated types)